Martian Factbook 3224

 Any involvement in AI-related activity is one of the most serious crimes which can be committed within the MAFC.
 Since 3203 the Martian AI Detection Service has been formed with wide-ranging authority to deal with suspected cases, replacing previous ad-hoc arrangements.
 MAIDS however officially has investigative powers only and detention, arrest and prosecution must be carried out by legitimate police authorities such as MarsPol or the Martian Rangers.

-The MAFC has formal extradition treaties with the Venerian Republic and Sirian Socialist Republic.
-This is an area where legislation is still evolving.
+The MAFC has formal extradition treaties with the Venerian Republic and Sirian Socialist Republic and is a signatory to the Potato Treaty on extradition for High Crimes.